-Aramex Enhances Customer Service With Innovative Self-Service Kiosk In Dubai
+Aramex Enhances Customer Service with Innovative Self-Service Kiosk in Dubai

-(MENAFN- Mid-East Info) Aramex (DFM: ARMX), a leading global provider of comprehensive logistics and transportation solutions, has launched an innovative self-service kiosk at its main branch in Umm Ramool, Dubai.
+(MENAFN- Gambit Communications HQ) Dubai, UAE; 14 January 2025: Aramex (DFM: ARMX), a leading global provider of comprehensive logistics and transportation solutions, has launched an innovative self-service kiosk at its main branch in Umm Ramool, Dubai.
 This marks the first time a logistics company has introduced an end-to-end solution of this kind in Dubai.

 The OMNI Drop Off self-service kiosk allows customers to seamlessly pack, weigh, and ship parcels within minutes, all without the need for assistance from an operator.